gruntwork-io/terraform-kubernetes-helm/README.md

            relative linking correctly.
 -->

+**NOTE: This is for deploying Tiller, a major component of Helm v2.
+Tiller has been removed in Helm v3 and is no longer necesssary.
+You do NOT need this module to use Helm v3.**

 This repo contains a Module for deploying Tiller (the server component of Helm) on Kubernetes clusters with [Terraform](https://www.terraform.io).
 This repo is a part of [the Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/), a collection of reusable, battle-tested, production